chain4travel/camino-docs/docs/apps/nodes/add-validator-with-curl.md

 If you don't know your address, when you created your wallet on the [Camino Wallet](https://wallet.camino.network), it prompted you to write down a key phrase.

 By using this key phrase, you can recover your wallet address and extract your private key.
 Log in to your wallet and click **Manage Keys** from the menu.
 Under **My Keys**, you will see your wallet address.
-There will be a button named **View P-Chain Private Key** right beside your address.
+There will be a button named **View C-Chain Private Key** right beside your address.

 :::caution ON-GOING DEVELOPMENT